 - English Language (first or second language) (decided by the Head of EAL and Academic English).
-For students who study the second language English Language course, additional time is allocated to support language development.
-This takes place during the school day when other subjects are being taught.
-Students are assessed as to whether they will take English as a first language or as a second language at the end of Year 9.
-Should a student follow the second language IGCSE, their chosen options will be reduced from 4 to 3 to provide the necessary time.
-Students and parents will be advised if this is the case. - English Literature - Mathematics - Science - Either Coordinated Science (where you study all three sciences Biology, Chemistry, and Physics.
-This is worth 2 IGCSE qualifications); - Or Separate Sciences (where you study all three sciences Biology, Chemistry, and Physics at a higher level.
-This is worth 3 IGCSE qualifications). - Wellbeing a non-examined course. - Physical Education this is non-examined course and is NOT the same as the IGCSE PE subject offered as an option) - Vietnamese if you are a Vietnamese national (only holding a Vietnamese passport), you have to continue your Vietnamese studies until the end of Year 11.
+For students who study the second language English Language course, additional time is allocated to support their development and progress.
+Should the decision be taken that a student follows the second language IGCSE, their chosen options will be reduced from 4 to 3 to support their language development through this additional time. - English Literature - Mathematics - Science - Either Coordinated Science (where you study all three sciences - Biology, Chemistry, and Physics.
+This is worth 2 IGCSE qualifications); - Or Separate Sciences (where you study all three sciences - Biology, Chemistry, and Physics - at a higher level.
+This is worth 3 IGCSE qualifications). - Wellbeing a non-examined course. - Physical Education this is non-examined course and is NOT the same as the IGCSE PE subject offered as an option - Vietnamese if you are a Vietnamese national (only holding a Vietnamese passport), you have to continue your Vietnamese studies until the end of Year 11.
 This is currently not an IGCSE examination subject.